HowTheStarsLinedUp/jokes/README.md

 Downloads joke and print it to console.
 ### Options:
 **-s, --source**<br>
-The joke source alias.
+The joke source API alias.
 Where it comes from.<br>
+Can be 'chucknorris' or 'dadjokes'.<br>
-Default 'chucknorris.
+Default 'chucknorris'.<br>
 Can be configured in the configuration .env file.
 ### Example:
 ```php